DevJ5/OTW-Bandit-Writeup/bandit26.md

 `cat /etc/passwd | grep bandit26` shows /usr/bin/showtext as a shell...
 `cat /usr/bin/showtext`

 It opens ~/text.txt in more.
 Now we can screw with more by adjusting the terminal size so it stays in the buffer.
-From this buffer we can execute commands with !.
+From this buffer we can execute commands with !. `! /bin/sh` doesnt work. `!bash` doesnt work.

 Hmm that doesn't seem to work here.
 We can also enter vim with `v`.

 In vim we can read from files using `:r /etc/bandit_pass/bandit26`